Peanut butter is one of those controversial foods many people in the health industry have very different opinions on.

 When choosing a peanut butter to purchase, the only ingredients it should have are organic peanuts and sea salt.

 Yes, this means that the oil will naturally separate and you will have to deal with the inconvenience of mixing it the first time you open the bottle.
-This is the small price to pay in order to enjoy delicious, high-quality peanut butter.
+This is the small price to pay in order to enjoy delicious, high-quality peanut butter that is much better for your health.

 Once you initially mix it, store your peanut butter in the fridge.
 The cool temperature will extend shelf life and prevent the oils from separating again.